Zo-Bro-23/moonwalk-template/README.md

 ## Local Development
 - Fork this repo
-- Make sure Jekyll and Ruby is up-to-date
+- Make sure Jekyll and Ruby are up-to-date
 - Run `bundle install` to install all necessary gems
 - Run `bundle exec jekyll serve`
 - Your site should be locally live